• Skip to primary navigation

 Instructions

 • Bring to a boil, cover and reduce heat to a simmer.
-Cook, stirring occasionally, until the carrots are almost tender, about 10 to 15 minutes.
+Cook, stirring occasionally, until the carrots are slightly softened, about 7 minutes.

 • Uncover the pot and continue to cook the carrots, stirring frequently, until the glaze has reduced to 2 or 3 tablespoons, about 5 minutes.

-• Add the butter and remaining brown sugar to the pot and cook for an additional 5 minutes or so, stirring frequently, until the carrots are fully tender.
+• Add the butter, remaining brown sugar, and thyme to the pot and cook for an additional 3-5 minutes, stirring frequently, until the carrots are tender.

 • Stir in the orange juice and more salt and pepper to taste.
 Serve immediately.